iDevopsDemo/tasks_and_docs/docs/01_introduction_and_goals.md

 # Introduction and Goals

-This document describes the DevOps architecture of **mysite360** project and suites as the DevOps foundation for the architecture vision 2.0.
+This document describes the DevOps architecture of **mysite360** project and outlines the strategic decisions, architectural approaches, and technological choices made during the transformation of the **mysite360** software platform into a "Next Generation" architecture.

-The main goal of this document is to provide a comprehensive overview of the DevOps architecture, including its components, processes, and best practices.
+The main goal of this document is to provide a comprehensive overview of the DevOps architecture, meaning  the development, setup, deployment, and Continuous Integration/Continuous Deployment (CI/CD) aspects of this transition.
 It aims to align the development and operations teams towards a common vision and set of objectives.

-The overarching architecture vision 2.0 focuses on the following key aspects:

-- **Containerization and Orchestration**: Leveraging containerization technologies like Docker and orchestration tools like Kubernetes to ensure scalability, flexibility, and efficient resource utilization.
-- **Test Automation**: Implementing automated testing frameworks to ensure code quality, reduce manual effort, and accelerate the development lifecycle.
-- **Continuous Integration and Continuous Deployment (CI/CD)**: Implementing robust CI/CD pipelines to automate the build, test, and deployment processes, enabling faster and more reliable software delivery.
-- **Infrastructure as Code (IaC)**: Adopting IaC practices using tools like Terraform and Ansible to manage infrastructure in a version-controlled and automated manner.
-- **Monitoring and Logging**: Establishing comprehensive monitoring and logging solutions to ensure system reliability, performance, and proactive issue resolution.

 The main objectives of this document are: